A Survey on Graph Neural Networks and Graph Transformers in Computer Vision: A Task-Oriented Perspective: 3D Data Analysis

 \subsection{3D Understanding}

-GNNs are powerful methods for high-quality representation learning of both local and global regions, which leads to accurate context-aware semantic understanding.
-3D understanding tasks with popular GNN applications include 3D segmentation, detection, and visual grounding.
-Based on GNN-based 3D representation learning approaches, the methods proposed for 3D understanding tasks further take the instance-level or/and scene-level features into consideration, where GNNs play an important role in learning inter-instance and contextual information.
+GNNs are powerful neural networks capable of representing both local and global regions, which leads to accurate context-aware semantic understanding.
+3D understanding tasks that can exploit GNN algorithms include 3D segmentation, detection, and visual grounding.
+Based on GNN-based 3D representation learning approaches, the methods proposed for 3D understanding tasks further consider instance-level and/or scene-level features, and GNNs play an important role in learning inter-instance and contextual information.
+Denote the 3D input as $I$, a graph $\mathcal{G}$ is constructed first at the input level, and the GNN-based methods serve to extract low-level features $\mathcal{F}$ from $\mathcal{G}$.
+In some methods, the features $\mathcal{F}$ are further aggregated via constructing a region-level or instance-level graph $\mathcal{G'}$, on which GNN-based methods are employed to incorporate the high-level relations into a more representative feature $\mathcal{F'}$ for the downstream task, such as segmentation or detection.
+The whole process can be formulated as: